 If you’re like me, the holiday season is always a whirlwind of stress, exhaustion, obligation, guilt, forced conversations with distant relatives with a little bit of cheer thrown in here and there.
 This year, two weeks off from daycare for winter break was also thrown in the mix, making my Scrooge attitude reach ultimate intensity.
 While the holidays are over, daycare is still a week out from starting up again, and I’m here to let you in a few secrets of how I keep my sanity, and my daughter’s, by using something that’s readily available to all: nature!

-Here are a few of the reasons braving the winter weather is worth it:
+Here are a few of the reasons why braving the winter weather and the cold outside is worth it:

 Vitamin D Exposure: Ahhh, vitamin D aka the sunshine vitamin.
 In addition to the benefits like aiding in the absorption of calcium and phosphorus (hello strong, healthy bones!), Vitamin D also reduces depression.
 Whether it’s for you or for your child, anything that helps regulate mood and decreases depression and/or anxiety is a win in my book!